South Australia: History

 Survey was required before settlement of the province, and the Colonisation Commissioners for South Australia appointed William Light as the leader of its 'First Expedition', tasked with examining 1500 miles of the South Australian coastline and selecting the best site for the capital, and with then planning and surveying the site of the city into one-acre Town Sections and its surrounds into 134-acre Country Sections.

 Eager to commence the establishment of their whale and seal fisheries, the South Australian Company sought, and obtained, the Commissioners' permission to send Company ships to South Australia, in advance of the surveys and ahead of the Commissioners' colonists.

 The company's settlement of seven vessels and 636 people was temporarily made at Kingscote on Kangaroo Island, until the official site of the capital was selected by William Light, where the City of Adelaide is currently located.
 The first immigrants arrived at Holdfast Bay (near the present day Glenelg) in November 1836.

 The commencement of colonial government was proclaimed on 28 December 1836, now known as Proclamation Day.

 South Australia is the only Australian state to have never received British convicts.
 However, some emancipated or escaped convicts or expirees made their own way there, and constituted 1–2% of the early population.
 The plan for the province was that it would be an experiment in reform, addressing the problems perceived in British society.
 There was to be religious freedom and no established religion.
 Sales of land to colonists created an Emigration Fund to pay the costs of transferring a poor young labouring population to South Australia.
-In early 1838 the colonists became concerned after it was reported that convicts who had escaped from the eastern states may make their way to South Australia.
+In early 1838 the colonists became concerned after it was reported that convicts who had escaped from the eastern states might make their way to South Australia.
 The South Australia Police was formed in April 1838 to protect the community and enforce government regulations.
 Their principal role was to run the first temporary gaol, a two-room hut.

 The current flag of South Australia was adopted on 13 January 1904, and is a British blue ensign defaced with the state badge.
 The badge is described as a piping shrike with wings outstretched on a yellow disc.
 The state badge is believed to have been designed by Robert Craig of Adelaide's School of Design.